Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Introduction

 In this paper, we propose a new anomaly segmentation method, the pixel-wise energy-biased abstention learning (PEBAL), that directly learns a pixel-level anomaly class, in addition to the pre-defined inlier classes, to reject/abstain anomalous pixels that are dissimilar to any of the inlier classes.
 It is achieved by a joint optimisation of a novel pixel-wise anomaly abstention learning (PAL) and an energy based model (EBM)~\cite{grathwohl2019your,liu2020energy,lecun2006tutorial}.
 Particularly, abstention learning (AL)~\cite{liu2019deep} was originally developed to learn an image-level anomaly class, which is significantly challenged by the pixel-wise anomaly segmentation task that requires pixel-level anomaly class learning.
 This is because the original AL model treats all pixel inputs equally with a single pre-defined fixed penalty factor to regularise the classification of anomalous pixels, while adaptive penalties are typically required for different pixels in a complex driving scene, e.g., pixels in small (distant) objects vs. large (near) objects, or centred pixels vs fringe pixels of objects.
 PEBAL is designed to address this issue by learning adaptive pixel-wise energy-based penalties, which automatically decreases the penalty for pixels that are likely to be anomalies.
 Hence, our model does not explore previously proposed uncertainty measures (e.g., entropy or softmax criteria) or image reconstruction, and instead, for the first time, explicitly learns a new pixel-wise anomaly class.
 The learned penalty factors are jointly optimised with EBM, resulting in a mutually beneficial optimisation of anomaly and inlier segmentation.
 Additionally, we impose smoothness and sparsity constraints to the learning of the anomaly segmentation by PEBAL, incorporating local and global dependencies into the pixel-wise penalty estimation and anomaly score learning.
 Finally, the training of PEBAL is efficient given that we only need to fine-tune the last block of the segmentation model to achieve accurate inference.
 To summarise, our contributions are the following: \begin{itemize} \item We propose the pixel-wise energy-biased abstention learning (PEBAL) that jointly optimises a novel pixel-wise anomaly abstention learning (PAL) and energy-based models (EBM) to learn adaptive pixel-level anomalies.
 PEBAL mutually reinforces PAL and EBM in detecting anomalies, enabling accurate segmentation of anomalous pixels without compromising the segmentation of inlier pixels (cols.
 4,5 of Fig.~\ref{fig:intro}). \item We introduce a new pixel-wise energy-biased penalty estimation, which can learn adaptive energy-based penalties to highly varying pixels in a complex driving scene, allowing a robust detection of small/distant and blurry anomalous objects (Fig.~\ref{fig:intro} row 2). \item We further refine our PEBAL training, using a novel smoothness and sparsity regularisation on anomaly scores to consider the local and global dependencies of the pixels, enabling the reduction of false positive/negative anomaly predictions. \end{itemize}

 We validate our approach on Fishyscapes leaderboard~\cite{blum2019fishyscapes}, and achieve SOTA classification accuracy on all relevant benchmarks.
 We also achieve the best classification results on LostandFound~\cite{pinggera2016lost} and Road Anomaly~\cite{lis2019detecting} test sets, significantly surpassing other competing methods.
-We also show that our approach produces competitive pixel-wise calibration results on Cityscapes~\cite{cordts2016cityscapes}.